9 Ways To Look Up the Property Value of a House (And How Trustworthy Each Is)

 Most agents are happy to prepare a CMA, often free of charge, to win your business.
 You can request CMAs from more than one agent, too.
 An agent follows these steps to put together a CMA:

-1. The agent or broker finds a minimum of three comps in the area.
-If there are no recent sales, they may use expired or unsold listings.
+1. The agent or broker finds at least three comps in the area.
+If there have been no recent sales, they may use expired or unsold listings.

 2. Any differences between the subject property and the comps are documented and reviewed.